AWS First Occurrence of STS GetFederationToken Request by User

 • Examine the AWS CloudTrail logs for additional context around the time of the GetFederationToken request, looking for any other unusual or suspicious activities by the same user or related accounts.

-• Check the source IP address and geolocation of the GetFederationToken request to identify if it originates from an expected or unexpected location.
+• Check the source.ip and source.geo fields of the request to identify if it originates from an expected or unexpected location.

-• Consult with the user or their manager to verify if the GetFederationToken request was legitimate and necessary for their work tasks.
+• Consult with the requesting user aws.cloudtrail.user_identity.arn to verify if the GetFederationToken request was legitimate and necessary for their work tasks.

 • Routine administrative tasks by cloud administrators may trigger the rule if they are using GetFederationToken for legitimate purposes.
 To manage this, create exceptions for known administrative accounts that regularly perform these actions.